Maximum Entropy Differential Dynamic Programming: Algorithms

 \textbf{Forward Pass: } The derivation in earlier sections only describes how to perform the backward pass of \ac{DDP} to compute the optimal Gaussian mixture policy \eqref{eq:mme_ddp:optimal_policy}, leaving the question of how to apply the new stochastic policy for the forward pass unanswered.

-For the case of \ac{ME-DDP}, one option is to ignore the stochasticity of the unimodal policy and simply apply the controls corresponding to the mean of the Gaussian policy for each timestep.
-However, this is identical to the case of vanilla \ac{DDP}, defeating the point of the maximum entropy framework.
-Hence, we decide to perform multiple realizations of the stochastic policy at each timestep.
-Taking $N$ realizations for each of the $T$ timesteps will result in the polynomial growth $O(T^N)$ of the required number of samples.
+For \ac{ME-DDP}, we perform multiple realizations of the stochastic policy at each timestep.
+Taking $N$ realizations for each of the $T$ timesteps will result in polynomial growth $O(T^N)$ of required samples.
 Instead, we sample the entire feedforward controls from the stochastic policy at $t=0$ and then apply the deterministic feedback policy for times $t=1$ to $T-1$.
 To handle the added multi-modality of the optimal $\ac{MME-DDP}$ policy, we sample from a categorical distribution to determine which of the $N$ modes will be used for the control of a particular sample trajectory, and then sample the feedforward controls as in the \ac{ME-DDP} case.

 \textbf{Convergence: } With a stochastic policy, the cost of the trajectory after sampling may be higher in cost than the original trajectory or even unbounded.
-To guarantee the convergence of the algorithms, we draw inspirations from the technique of replica exchange \cite{dong2021replica} and apply the mean deterministic controls from the mode with the smallest cost to at least one sampled trajectory.
-This guarantees that the minimum cost over all $N$ samples is monotonically decreasing, preserving the convergence properties of \ac{DDP}.
+To guarantee the convergence of the algorithms, we draw inspirations from \cite{dong2021replica} and apply the mean deterministic controls from the mode with the smallest cost to at least one sampled trajectory.
+This guarantees that the minimum cost over all $N$ samples is monotonically decreasing, preserving the convergence properties of \ac{DDP}: \begin{restatable}[]{lemma}{quadcvg} Each iterate of \ac{ME-DDP} and \ac{MME-DDP} results in a cost that is no worse than vanilla DDP given the current best nominal control is identical. \end{restatable}